-Fresh vegetables, thyme, and sage make this paleo + vegan Thanksgiving stuffing come alive!
+Fresh vegetables, thyme, and sage make this the Best Paleo Thanksgiving Stuffing come alive!
 Full of robust flavor, it’s ready to go in 35 minutes!

 Omigosh, have I missed you, Spiriteds, or what?
 It has been a hectic few weeks.
 My college students and I are finishing up an accelerated semester together.
 We just wrapped up mid-terms, and if you can believe it, our final is just a few weeks away.
 I will be glad to have this blog to come to after the middle of December because I am going to miss this class of students.
-They have been wonderful.
-The future looks bright, Spiriteds.
+They have been wonderful, and I have to say the future looks bright, Spiriteds.
 Bright, indeed.
 The election brought out a lot of feelings for these students.
-We had many a discussion about what is in store for our future, collectively and individually.
+As a result, we had many a discussion about what is in store for our future, collectively and individually.
 They are thinking big, these students.
-Have I mentioned the future looks bright?

 With bright futures on the horizon, all I can imagine is them stealing a few days to eat the best foods ever, ditch the homework for a few hours, and settle in to whatever it is their families do during the holidays.
 The class work can wait.
 It will be there for us when we return next week.